 Well-being is a balance of health beyond singular aspects – it looks at the whole package.
 If your organization offers a wide array of services that address mental, physical, and emotional needs, it is promoting the overall state of well-being.
 Not only this, but organizations that encourage well-being will have a clear understanding and empathy towards members who require additional leniency or accommodation during hardship or circumstances that require time away.
 Well-being looks at the human aspects of involvement in an organization, and doesn’t just look at a member as a cog in the wheel or another number among many.

 There is life for members outside of their attachments to organizations.
 Members have families and themselves to tend to.
 Part of well-being goes beyond what an organization can do for an individual, but extends to what an individual is able to do for themselves with minimal organizational interference.
 At an office, this could mean giving employees several days off to recover from surgery or a traumatic incident.

 But well-being is more that giving members the minimum requirements to continue to participate.
-It is about enabling them to create a happy, healthy life that is only enriched by the services and allotments given by the organization.
+It’s about enabling them to create a happy, healthy life that’s enriched by the services given by the organization.

 Who is Responsible for Well-being

 At the end of the day, organization members are free to make their own decisions when it comes to their mental, physical, and emotional health.
 These decisions have a tremendous impact on their well-being.
 It is the responsibility of organizations to be cognizant of the type of environment that is being fostered.
 To encourage and prioritize well-being in its members, the environment should offer reasonable accommodation for member needs.